 How Check Installed Windows Update on Windows 10/11

 It can be checked in the control panel.
 That will show the details of updates with its KB number and date of installation.

-1. To go to ‘Windows Update’ settings, type ‘Update’ in the search.
-This will take you to settings app on Windows 10.
+1. To go to the ‘Windows Update’ settings, type ‘Update’ in the search.
+This will take you to the settings app on Windows 10 or 11.
 Click on ‘Windows Update settings’ as below.

-2) On the next screen, click on Advanced options to see the history of installed updates.
+2) On the next screen, click Advanced options to see the history of installed updates.